pCloud Extension User Guide

-pCloud Extension extends the functionality of the All-in-One WP migration plugin, connecting it to your pCloud account.
-This facilitates importing and exporting your website/network of sites directly between your pCloud space and your website.
+The pCloud Extension extends the All-in-One WP Migration plugin’s functionality by connecting it to your pCloud account.
+This allows you to directly import and export your website/network of sites between your pCloud space and your website.

-The tool works as an extension to the plugin, so All-in-One WP Migration plugin is required to be installed in order to work.
+The tool works as an extension to the plugin, so the All-in-One WP Migration plugin must be installed for it to function.

 For more details about installing the tool, you can visit: https://help.servmask.com/knowledgebase/install-instructions-for-pcloud-extension/

 This tutorial contains details of:

 After you successfully install and activate the extension, the pCloud settings page appears in the All-in-One WP Migration plugin’s list of pages: